mInternauta/Nermis/README.md

 * Thanks to Quartz Scheduler Team for the Quarts Scheduler
 * Thanks to Jetty Team for the Jetty WebServer
 * Thanks to LuaJ Team for the LuaJ
+* Thanks to JFree Team for the JFreeChart
+* Thanks to JBossDeveloper (RedHat) for the JBoss-Serialization
+* Thanks to Mathias Bogaert (rrd4j) for the RRD4J Library